JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/async-programming.md

 such as loops, exception handling, etc. usually are no longer valid in this model.
 * Different APIs.
 Usually there's a need to learn a completely new API such as `thenCompose` or `thenAccept`, which can also vary across platforms.
 * Specific return type.
 The return type moves away from the actual data that we need and instead returns a new type `Promise` which has to be introspected.
 * Error handling can be complicated.
-The propagation and chaining of errors isn't always straightforward.
+The propagation and chaining of errors aren't always straightforward.

 ## Reactive Extensions